An Introduction to Double/Debiased Machine Learning: Introduction

-DML is also related to targeted maximum likelihood estimation, which was introduced in \citet{SRR1999-rejoinder} for treatment effect estimation and generalized by \citet{van2006targeted}; see also \citet{vanderlaan:book}. \citet{zheng2011cross} discuss benefits of sample splitting for targeted maximum likelihood learning. \citet{diaz2020machine} expands on the difference between DML and targeted maximum likelihood estimation.
+DML is also related to targeted maximum likelihood (or minimum loss) estimation, which was introduced in \citet{SRR1999-rejoinder} for treatment effect estimation and generalized by \citet{van2006targeted}; see also \citet{vanderlaan:book}. \citet{zheng2011cross} discuss benefits of sample splitting for targeted maximum likelihood learning. \citet{diaz2020machine} expands on the difference between DML and targeted maximum likelihood estimation.

+Our focus in this review is on the practical implications of nuisance estimation and the core ideas that motivate DML.
+Accordingly, we do not attempt a comprehensive survey of the rapidly expanding literature that extends DML in a wide range of directions.
+We nevertheless highlight several representative strands of this work.